michaelb/sniprun/README.md

 All [quickrun](https://github.com/thinca/vim-quickrun/blob/master/autoload/quickrun.vim) derivatives, but they are all different in the way they always all execute your entire file, and cannot make use of your project's Makefile (or compilation config).

+The [replvim](https://gitlab.com/HiPhish/repl.nvim) project is also related, as well as the [vimcmdline](https://github.com/jalvesaq/vimcmdline) one. [neoterm](https://github.com/kassio/neoterm) can also be used in such a way.
+They weren't enough for me though.

 Sniprun also add the typical boilerplate so you only need to select the lines that really do the job, rather than those plus everything in the enclosing `int main() {` or equivalent.